roman-milk/roman-milk.github.io/a-weird-one.md

  "Yes" Tasha and I said almost in unison.
 Tasha stood up, leaned over and kissed me, said "See you baby" and left with Tom and Gail.
 Pauline watched them until they were out the door and then said:

  "I should really dislike her because I did want to make you my boyfriend, but I kind of like her."
-Report_Story #4